Call for workshops

-- Pre-meeting workshops (up to 4 hours) on the Monday afternoon
+- Ticketed longer pre-conference workshops (up to 4 hours) on the afternoon of Sunday 12 December.

 Workshops must involve audience participation and usually address at least one of the following workshop categories: